Fallout (American TV series)

 Fallout is an American post-apocalyptic drama television series created by Graham Wagner and Geneva Robertson-Dworet for Amazon Prime Video.
 Based on the role-playing video game franchise created by Tim Cain and Leonard Boyarsky, the series is set two centuries after the Great War of 2077, in which society has collapsed following a nuclear holocaust.
-It stars Ella Purnell, Aaron Moten, Kyle MacLachlan, Moisés Arias, Xelia Mendes-Jones, and Walton Goggins.
+It stars Ella Purnell, Aaron Moten, Kyle MacLachlan, Moisés Arias, Xelia Mendes-Jones, Walton Goggins, and Frances Turner.

 Amazon purchased the rights to produce a live-action project in 2020, and the series was announced that July, with Jonathan Nolan and Lisa Joy's Kilter Films joined by Bethesda Game Studios in the production.
 Nolan directed the first three episodes.
 Bethesda Game Studios producer Todd Howard, who directed various games in the series, signed on to executive produce alongside Nolan and Joy.
 Robertson-Dworet and Wagner were hired as the series' showrunners in January 2022, and Goggins and Purnell were cast in February and March, respectively.

 Fallout premiered on Prime Video on April 10, 2024.
-It received generally positive reviews, with praise for the performances (particularly of Purnell, Moten, and Goggins), writing, visuals, production design, and faithfulness to the source material.
-That month, the series was renewed for a second season, which is set to premiere on December 17, 2025.
-In May 2025, ahead of the second-season premiere, the series was renewed for a third season.
-Fallout has received three Emmy Award nominations, including Outstanding Drama Series and Outstanding Lead Actor in a Drama Series for Goggins, as well as two Creative Arts Emmy Awards out of 14 nominations.
+Its second season premiered on December 16, 2025.
+In May 2025, the series was renewed for a third season.
+The series has received generally positive reviews, with praise for its visuals and faithfulness to the source material.
+Critics have deemed it one of the best video game adaptations.
+It has garnered three Emmy Award nominations, including Outstanding Drama Series and Outstanding Lead Actor in a Drama Series for Goggins, as well as two Creative Arts Emmy Awards out of 14 nominations.

 Premise

 The series depicts the aftermath of the Great War of 2077, an apocalyptic nuclear exchange between the United States and China.
-The series takes place in an alternate history of Earth where advances in nuclear technology after World War II led to the emergence of a retrofuturistic society and a subsequent resource war.
+The series takes place in an alternate history of Earth, where advances in nuclear technology after World War II led to the emergence of a retrofuturistic society and a subsequent resource war.

-Many survivors took refuge in fallout bunkers known as Vaults, most being unaware that each Vault was designed to perform sociological and psychological experiments on the vault dwellers on behalf of Vault-Tec.
-More than 200 years later in 2296, a young woman, Lucy, leaves her home in Vault 33 to venture into the dangerous wasteland of a devastated Los Angeles to look for her father, who has been kidnapped by wasteland raiders.
-Along the way, she meets a Brotherhood of Steel squire named Maximus and a legendary ghoul bounty hunter named Cooper Howard, each having their own pasts and agendas to settle.
+Many survivors took refuge in fallout bunkers, known as Vaults, most being unaware that each Vault was designed to perform sociological and psychological experiments on the vault dwellers on behalf of Vault-Tec and numerous other American corporations.

+219 years later in 2296, a young woman, Lucy, leaves her home in Vault 33 to venture into the dangerous wasteland of a devastated Los Angeles on a quest to find her kidnapped father.
+Along the way, she encounters a Brotherhood of Steel squire named Maximus and a legendary ghoul bounty hunter, who was once a famous actor named Cooper Howard, each having their own pasts and agendas to settle.

-In the second season, Lucy accompanies Cooper to New Vegas to discover the truth about her father and Vault-Tec while Maximus prepares for war.
+In the second season, Lucy and Cooper travel to New Vegas hoping to learn the truth about Vault-Tec, Cooper's wife and daughter, and Lucy's father.
+Maximus, having been promoted in rank within the Brotherhood, becomes increasingly disillusioned with the Brotherhood's internal corruption and the conflict between his own conscience and the order's code.